sillsdev/ptx2pdf/docs/documentation/diglot.md

 ### Setting hyphenation languages

 - ```\def\languageL{english}```
   Left column is in english.
-(Requires that the language's hypenation patterns have been loaded).
+(Requires that the language's hyphenation patterns have been loaded).

 - ```\def\languageR{nohyphen}```
-  Right column should not be hypenated
+  Right column should not be hyphenated

 ### Mixing diglot and monoglot text